-Our 2017 program has supported 80 organizations in 14 municipalities, providing €350,000 in support.
-For our Day of Caring, 48 staff chose from five of our MLP projects, helping out with a sports day for vulnerable children, supporting elderly community members with physical disabilities, barn painting, food preparation in support of Resto VanHarte, taking care of an orchard, and assisting in a non-profit bakery.
+The MLP is already proving a success, with our 2017 program supporting 80 organizations in 14 municipalities, providing €350,000 in support.
+Our related Day of Caring in September saw 48 staff choosing from five of our MLP projects, helping out with a sports day for vulnerable children, supporting elderly community members with physical disabilities, barn painting, food preparation in support of Resto VanHarte, taking care of an orchard, and assisting in a non-profit bakery.